Upload new images. The image library for this site will open in a new window.

 Open the video pane in this body section.
 Click in the video pane to embed a video.
 Click ? for step-by-step instructions.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Remove the video from the media panel.

-For a comprehensive explanation of all rules governing graduate study at the University of Delaware, students and faculty should consult the Graduate Catalogue.
+For a comprehensive explanation of all rules governing graduate study at the University of Delaware, students and faculty should consult the Graduate Catalog.
 Listed below are the rules that students and faculty tend to ask about most.

 Move this whole section up, swapping places with the section above it.

 Students are required to maintain a minimum average of B (3.0) in their course work.
 Any grade below B may place the student's academic status and financial aid in jeopardy.
 In the event that a student fails to make satisfactory progress toward meeting the academic standards of the program, the Graduate Committee will recommend that the graduate faculty vote to dismiss the student from the program.
 For a complete description of the university rules about dismissal, see the Graduate Catalogue.
 Each student's progress will be reviewed annually by the Director of Graduate Studies.

 Up to 9 credit hours from other universities or from other departments in this university may also be counted toward the degree, but only upon written application to and written approval from the Graduate Director and the University Office of Graduate Studies.

 A maximum of 3 credit hours of Independent Study (ENGL666) may be counted toward the MA degree.
 Up to 6 credit hours of Independent Study courses (ENGL866) may be counted toward the PhD degree.
 The threshold for getting an Independent Study approved by the Graduate Committee is high: students must demonstrate that they cannot adequately engage with this subject matter through regular coursework, and that the proposed course is equivalently rigorous when compared to a standard graduate seminar.